Coming up with creative content ideas on a regular basis is not an easy task, but it’s essential for traffic growth and Google rankings.

-3. Google Trends And Think With Google Will Too
+2. Google Trends And Think With Google Can Show You Hot Topics

-In Google’s words, this lets you “explore how Google’s data can be used to tell stories”.
-Exactly what we all occasionally need, right?
+In Google’s words, this lets you “explore how Google’s data can be used to tell stories.”

-4. “People Also Ask” Will Help You Structure Your Content
+3. “People Also Ask” Box Can Help You Structure Your Content

-An integral part of Google SERPs (Search Engine Results Pages) is the People Also Ask section than is usually located just below the first few search results.
+An integral part of Google SERPs is the People Also Ask section than is typically located just below the first few search results.

-Not only does this segment present some of the most frequently asked questions on a given topic, but the answers (found under each answer, when the accordion-style drop-down opens) also point to some of the best-performing articles and blog posts on the said subject.
+Not only does this segment present some of the most frequently asked questions on a given topic, but the answers (found under each answer, when the accordion-style drop-down opens) also point to some of the best-performing articles and blog posts on the subject matter.

 After that, you know the drill: take a few of these resources, repurpose them and enhance them by making them better, bigger and multimedia-rich.